 Sign up for the next DPS Factory Training!

 Whether you're new to our equipment or you've used it for years, DPS factory training is the best way to get more from your monitoring.Reserve Your Seat Today

 Supervisory Control and Data Acquisition (SCADA) security is a topic of increasing concern for network operators.
 SCADA systems monitor and control remote equipment, industrial processes, and critical infrastructure in real-time.
 It is important to prevent potential attackers from gaining access to your data or the malicious injection of bogus or harmful traffic.

-To better understand why SCADA security could be a concern for an organization, it is important to understand how SCADA communications are sent across a network.
+To better understand why SCADA network security could be a concern for an organization, it is important to understand how SCADA communications are sent across a network.

 At individual sites, individual sensors collect values from inputs and outputs, which are referred to as SCADA points.
 These values are sent from individual sensors to the RTU (Remote Terminal Unit), which forwards these SCADA communications to the Human-Machine Interface (HMI), or master station.